aoyewol2/aoyewol2/README.md

 - For fun: UI and graphic design, building cool pc setups
 ### What I Do
 - Work with content creators to develop dynamic stream widgets
+- Brand designer + web developer for a local non profit
 ### What I've Done
 - Designed cool stuff as VP Design at [Women+ in Tech Society](https://www.instagram.com/wits.uwo/)
 - Integrated technology to university courses as a Digital Designer at [Western University](https://itrc.uwo.ca/)